 In January 2017, the Board of Governors of the University of North Carolina unanimously approved Higher Expectations, a five-year Strategic Plan for the UNC System.
 The Plan calls on the UNC System to achieve ambitious goals in access, student success, affordability and efficiency, economic impact and community engagement, and institutional excellence and diversity.

 Progress on these goals and metrics will be achieved through the hard work and commitment of institutional leaders, faculty, and staff.
 In that spirit, East Carolina University has identified these contributions that East Carolina University aspires to make to the UNC Strategic Plan over the next five years.

 By fall 2021, ECU will enroll 8,070 low-income students, an 11.7% increase over 2015 levels (843 additional low-income students over a base of 7,227).

 From ECU: ECU will be a national leader as a “best value” in undergraduate and graduate education while minimizing student debt and cultivating an institutional culture of timely graduation.
 The university will develop programs to grow the number of enrolled low-income students.
-For example, as of Spring 2021, ECU provided micro-scholarships in partnership with RaiseMe and developed strong relationships with community colleges, including through Pirate Promise, a co-admissions partnership with 37 participating NC community colleges.
+For example, ECU provides Access Scholarships to students who demonstrate academic potential and financial need.
+ECU has also developed strong relationships with community colleges, including through Pirate Promise, a co-admissions partnership with 40 participating NC community colleges.

 By fall 2021, ECU will enroll 10,915 rural students, an 8.8% increase over 2016 levels (883 additional rural students over a base of 10,032).